What I wanted to share with you today is what a day in the life of a life coach looks like and what it’s like to actually be a coach.

 You don't need a noise-cancelling headset to be a coach, but definitely, a headset will do you wonders.

-The reason why I'm showing you these two items is because this is pretty much my office.
-This is it.
+The reason why I'm showing you these two items is that if you've ever wondered, "Where do life coaches work?", this is it.
+This is pretty much my office!
 This is all I need.
 I know that I can travel with these two items anywhere in the world.

 I have sat on the shores of Bali, I have been on the beaches in Vanuatu, I have been in castles in the Czech Republic, I have been travelling through France, I have been through London, and I have been through Africa while coaching my clients.